ragnarokkrr/rgn_data_pipeline_poc/README.md

 * `ragna.pipeline.common`

 #### Cloud Enable

-Once the current workflow is already impĺemented using Redis and Kafka DBs, communications can be considered well grounded already.
+The current workflow is already impĺemented using Redis and Kafka DBs, so communications can be considered well grounded already.

 Despite that we should observe the following points: